 Stroll along the broad tournament field, along the silvery ramparts.
 Enter the patrol walkway through the dark door, and enjoy the marvelous view of the Adige valley to the west, and glimpses of the Cimbri highlands, gateway to the Vicentino.
 Cross Piazza Grande overlooking Palazzo Comitale, the elegant residence of the Trapp family.

-Castel Beseno hosts temporary exhibitions, wine and food events such as the rassegna del Moscato Giallo, and historical shows and re-enactments.
+Castel Beseno hosts temporary exhibitions, events, shows and historical re-enactments.

 Info and map